The-SaaS-Factory/next-14-saas-boilerplate/README.md

 [https://docs-next14.thesaasfactory.dev/](https://docs-next14.thesaasfactory.dev/)

 ## Top Features
-1.  **Next.js 14:**  Utilize the power of Next.js to build server-side rendered React applications that are optimized for performance and SEO, providing a seamless user experience across all devices.
+1.  **Next.js 14:**  Use the power of Next.js to build server-side rendered React applications that are optimized for performance and SEO, providing a seamless user experience across all devices.
 Backend and frontend are in the same project, making it easier to manage and deploy your application.

 2.  **TypeScript:**  Leverage the power of TypeScript's static typing system to detect and prevent errors at compile time, providing increased confidence and productivity during development.